 If you target top of the funnel keywords without a drip marketing campaign or remarketing strategy to back it up, you’re going to see a lot of drop-offs and won’t have as many users moving down the funnel as you should.

 If you have limited time and resources, it makes sense to keep your focus on high intent keywords.
 These are keywords where people are ready to act immediately – think buy, book, register, contact, or call.

 If you’re going to target the bottom of the funnel keywords, just ensure you have clear & concise content on your website to communicate your unique value propositions (free shipping, 30+ years in business, 5-star reviews, etc.) as you don’t have the benefit of a slow nurturing process.

 Every successful business needs to stand out in its own way and offer something unique to the world.
-To do this, often businesses will rename services to better represent their values.
+To do this, often businesses will rename services to connect their brand to their values, and therefore better represent their values as a whole.
 It’s great if you want to call yourself a “boutique gastronomy venue,” but if your customers are Googling “restaurant” then that’s the keyword you need to target.

 As machine learning evolves and semantic indexing becomes even more nuanced, there is no doubt that we will get to the point where every regional variation, slang, and alternative name will be properly linked.
 But where we stand today, you have to use the terminology that your target customers are using if you want to be found by them.

 Keyword research can be an intimidating process, but when done correctly it can lay the foundation for a transformative method to get more visibility, traffic, and leads.
 In avoiding these common mistakes, you will get one step closer to a solid keyword list you can begin to optimize around.